rampantepsilon/Manual_SMOFestival/README.md

 To Use:
 - Download all files as a ZIP folder
+- Rename the ZIP folder as a .apworld file
 - Add to /lib/worlds/ folder for Manual AP
 - Generate a YAML using the example below